xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpagingPart2.md

 I prefer a different solution, a solution that uses multiple objects to model the situation.
 One object to model the entity itself and one object for each relationship or ordering of this entity.
-Now it's better, in our example we will have an `User` object, an `UserOrderByStats` object and an `UserOrderByFollowers` object, where the last two have a position index attribute.
+Now it's better, in our example we'll have an `User` object, an `UserOrderByStats` object and an `UserOrderByFollowers` object, where the last two have a position index attribute.

 Suppose that we have to implement the same app than in the [previous post], an app which lists the GitHub users whose usernames contain a specific word.
-So using the last solution we will have two entities `User` and `UserSearch`, where the last one will contain the query search and the position of the entity in the list associated to the query search.
+If we use the last solution, we'll have two entities `User` and `UserSearch` where the last one will contain the query search and the position of the entity in the list associated to the query search.
-First of all, let define the entities using Room.
+First let's define the entities using Room.

 ```kotlin
 @Entity